Martin O'Meara

 Martin O'Meara, VC (6 November 1885 – 20 December 1935) was an Irish-born Australian recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Early life

 O'Meara was born at Lorrha, County Tipperary.
 He spent his early years in County Tipperary and by 1911 had moved to County Kilkenny where he was working as a wood cutter.

 He arrived in South Australia in 1912, where he initially worked as a labourer at Wild Horse Plains.
 He then travelled to Port Augusta where he worked as a labourer on railway construction projects, and then to the McLaren Vale area south of Adelaide where he was, again, a railway construction worker.

 He travelled to Western Australia in 1914 and worked as a labourer in the Pinjarra area before making his way to the Collie area.

-He was working as a sleeper cutter near Collie before enlisting in the Australian Imperial Force on 19 August 1915.
+He was working as a timber cutter near Collie before enlisting in the Australian Imperial Force on 19 August 1915.